Leather Jackets (album): Background

-John played "Paris" during his 1986 Ice on Fire Tour.
+John played "Paris" during the 1986 leg of his Ice on Fire Tour.
+The song later became a minor FM hit for some jazz radio stations that programmed the track and reached the Belgium charts, peaking at number 37.
 He included "Heartache All Over the World" and "Slow Rivers" on his 1986 Australian Tour De Force tour with the Melbourne Symphony Orchestra, which would eventually yield John's 1987 live album Live in Australia with the Melbourne Symphony Orchestra.
 "Heartache" was included in the band portion of the show (John opted not to play piano for that number) while "Slow Rivers" was played during the second half of the show with the orchestra.
 Due to contractual constraints, "Slow Rivers" was not included on Live in Australia, despite the fact that it was from the orchestral portion of the show, which was the basis for the album.

-"Paris" became a minor FM hit for some jazz radio stations that programmed the track and it reached the Belgium charts, peaking at number 37.

 To date, Leather Jackets is John's only studio album from the pre-1993 period that has yet to be reissued in remastered form; it last appeared on compact disc in the early 1990s.
 However, in 2008, it became available for digital download.
 Two songs from the album, "Hoop of Fire" and "I Fall Apart" were both issued on the Elton: Jewel Box compilation in 2020.
 As of 2023, Leather Jackets has been remastered on vinyl and is sold on the Elton John website.